-This includes situations such as students being disadvantaged in some way (at the time the exam was sat), or absent completely (and unable to attend the exam), or even where part of their exam was lost through no fault of their own.
+This includes situations such as students being disadvantaged in some way (at the time the exam was sat), or absent completely (and unable to attend the exam), or even where part of their exam was lost through no fault of your own.

 Each exam board has a different system, but there are often extra marks available for these special circumstances!
 The first step is to call and talk to someone.
 The school or university exams officer would be the right person to speak to, or directly to the exam board via their website.

-Time and time again these institutions and exam boards ask for clear, demonstrable and verifiable evidence, so remember to keep track and copy anything that will help your child’s claim to be processed quickly and easily. 📃
+Time and time again these institutions and exam boards ask for clear, demonstrable and verifiable evidence, so remember to keep track and copy anything that will help your claim to be processed quickly and easily. 📃